wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-model-driven-apps-in-powerapps/includes/5b-create-model-driven-application.md

 ### Creating the form

-You can attempt to create a new form in the App Designer but if you run into any issues, you can follow the steps below to create a new main form.
+Follow the steps below to create a new main form.

 1. Go to the Power Apps Home Page, and on the left, Select **Data**.